Mailify

 Who it’s for

-Section titled “Who it’s for”- Indie / solo backend devs who don’t want to write a
+Section titled “Who it’s for”- Indie / solo backend devs who don’t want to write an MJML template every time.

 - Agencies running multi-tenant stacks where each client needs its own visual identity.